Linux - Local & Remote Graphical and Text Mode Console

 You’ll see what IP your machine uses.

 Now to recap.
 We have an SSH daemon (program) running on the server.
 This listens for any incoming connections.
-To be able to connect to this remote SSH daemon, we’ll need something called an SSH client (yet another program).
+To be able to connect to this remote SSH daemon, we’ll need something called an SSH client.
 This client will run on our current laptop/desktop computer.

 MacOS systems and Linux-based operating systems, such as Ubuntu, already have an SSH client preinstalled.
-If your computer/laptop had Windows on it, however, in the past, you needed to install an SSH client like PuTTY.
-On the latest Windows 10 this is no longer necessary as an SSH client is also preinstalled.
+If your computer/laptop has a Windows operating system on it that is less than Windows 10, you need to install an SSH client like PuTTY.
+On Windows 10, this is no longer necessary as an SSH client is also preinstalled.
 If you’re on MacOS or Linux, open a terminal emulator window.
 If you’re on Windows, click the Start Menu and type “cmd” to open up Command Prompt.

 To connect to a remote Linux system through SSH, type: